georgiusricky/georgiusricky/README.md

-# 👋 Helo, I'm Ricky
+# 👋 Hello, I'm Ricky

 I’m passionate about building software and solving problems with code.